thoth-tech/ThothTech-Documentation-Website/README.md

 documentation, product information, and team resources.

-Built with Astro and Starlight, this website offers an organized space where users can explore Thoth Tech’s mission, values, and goals, along with in-depth information on each of the company's products and services.
+Built with Astro and Starlight, this website offers an organized space where users can explore Thoth Tech's mission, values, and goals, along with in-depth information on each of the company's products and services.
 Each product has its own dedicated section, featuring a brief overview, its purpose, and comprehensive documentation to support both users and development teams.

-The site also includes team documentation for each semester, highlighting the efforts of the individuals contributing to Thoth Tech’s ongoing projects.
-Whether you're a developer, a team member, or a user, this website provides all the information needed to understand and contribute to Thoth Tech’s vision and initiatives.
+The site also includes team documentation for each semester, highlighting the efforts of the individuals contributing to Thoth Tech's ongoing projects.
+Whether you're a developer, a team member, or a user, this website provides all the information needed to understand and contribute to Thoth Tech's vision and initiatives.

 ## Format Checks to Run